Yields: 2 servingsCook Time: 10 mins

 you may also like

 Have you tried this recipe yet?
 If so, let me know in the comments how it turned out.
 I would love to hear about your experience and any variations you have tried.
-Check out more recipes on my blog for more delicious inspiration.
+Check out other easy recipes on my blog for more delicious inspiration.

 5 from 1 vote